Breword/tmux/Getting-Started.md

 <img src="images/tmux_buffer_mode.png" align="right" width=368 height=235>

-Once some text is copied, the most recent may be pasted with `C-b ]` or an older one pasted by using buffer mode, entered with `C-b =`.
+Once some text is copied, the most recent may be pasted with `C-b ]` or an older buffer pasted by using buffer mode, entered with `C-b =`.
 Buffer mode is similar to client mode and tree mode and offers a list of buffers together with a preview of their contents.
 As well as the navigation and tagging keys used in tree mode and client mode, buffer mode supports the following keys: